blablacar/go-nerve/README.md

 If you set your reporter `type` to `"zookeeper"` you should also set these parameters:

-* `hosts`: a list of the zookeeper hosts comprising the [ensemble](https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#sc_zkMulitServerSetup) that nerve will submit registration to
+* `hosts` (required): a list of the zookeeper hosts comprising the [ensemble](https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#sc_zkMulitServerSetup) that nerve will submit registration to
-* `path`: the path (or [znode](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataModel_znodes)) where the registration will be created; nerve will create the [ephemeral node](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#Ephemeral+Nodes) that is the registration as a child of this path, and the name of this ephemeral node is created with the function CreateProtectedEphemeralSequential from the libray Golang Zookeeper [github.com/samuel/go-zookeeper/zk](https://github.com/samuel/go-zookeeper/)
+* `path` (required): the path (or [znode](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataModel_znodes)) where the registration will be created; nerve will create the [ephemeral node](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#Ephemeral+Nodes) that is the registration as a child of this path, and the name of this ephemeral node is created with the function CreateProtectedEphemeralSequential from the libray Golang Zookeeper [github.com/samuel/go-zookeeper/zk](https://github.com/samuel/go-zookeeper/)

 #### Console Reporter ####